-- The Governing Body has devoted an entire sub-committee to Inclusion and this committee oversees the provision for all pupils with SEND, together with the support for their families
+- The Governing Body has devoted an entire sub-committee to Inclusion and this committee oversees the provision for all pupils with SEND, together with the support for their families;

 - Responsibility for managing the provision for effective inclusion is delegated to the Headteacher and Senior Leadership Team (SLT);

 How does the school respond to the needs of pupils with SEND?

-· Some pupils with SEND will have a document called a ‘My Support Plan’.This is used to outline the way in which the school sets out to meet the child’s individual needs.
+- Some pupils with SEND will have a document called a ‘My Support Plan’.This is used to outline the way in which the school sets out to meet the child’s individual needs.
 The child’s class teacher will ensure that the goals set out in the plan are worked towards during curriculum time and will consult with parents on a termly basis about new goals and strategies.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

-· Pupils with either a Statement of Special Educational Needs, or a new Education Health Care Plan, will normally have additional adult support and may also have some specific equipment or interventions, designed to support access to the curriculum.
+- Pupils with an Education Health Care Plan will normally have additional adult support and may also have some specific equipment or interventions designed to support access to the curriculum.
 These additional resources are funded partly by the school and partly by the Local Authority, with precise figures depending upon the child’s needs.
-These Statements or EHCPs are reviewed annually, in consultation with parents and the Local Authority.
+EHCPs are reviewed annually in consultation with parents and the Local Authority.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

 The school is extremely inclusive and approaches every child’s learning on an individual basis.
-Our staff are highly experienced, skilled and receive regular training and professional development.
-Over the years our staff have supported pupils with: hearing impairment, visual impairment, physical needs and disabilities, dyslexia, dyspraxia, Downs Syndrome, autism, Asperger’s, speech and language difficulties, specific learning difficulties, attachment difficulties, global delay, anxiety, social, emotional and mental health difficulties and other learning/ medical needs.
+Members of staff are highly experienced, skilled and receive regular training and professional development.
+Over the years our staff have supported pupils with: hearing impairment, visual impairment, physical needs and disabilities, dyslexia, dyspraxia, Downs Syndrome, Autism, Aspergers, speech and language difficulties, specific learning difficulties, attachment difficulties, global developmental delay, anxiety, social, emotional and mental health difficulties and other learning/ medical needs.